 If you haven't ever shaved your balls yet, there's something important that every veteran wants to tell you.
 It has nothing to do with cutting yourself.
-No, the biggest issue with shaved balls is that they can itch fiercely.
+No, the biggest issue is having itchy balls after shaving.
 It's a fiery burn that will completely ruin your day.
 For some guys, it ruins a couple of days.
 Every man who has experience wants to help the rest avoid it.
-We're no different, so today we're going to address crotch itch.
-By the time you're done reading, you'll be equipped to prevent this problem, and hopefully, you'll think of it as nothing more than an urban legend.
+We're no different, so today, we're going to address crotch itch.
+By the time you're done reading, you'll be equipped to reduce this problem, and hopefully, you'll think of it as nothing more than an urban legend.
 Here are our top tips for shaving balls:

 Knowing is still half the battle, guys.
-You aren't going to defeat ball itch unless you understand what causes it.
-For the most part, itchiness related to manscaping will be because of the condition of the hair, the condition of the skin or the presence of an irritant.
-If it's not one of those three, it's probably a skin infection, and that is a topic for another day.
+You aren't going to defeat having itchy balls after shaving unless you understand what causes it.
+For the most part, itchiness related to male grooming will be because of the hair's condition, the condition of the skin, or the presence of an irritant.
+If it's not one of those three, it's probably a skin infection, which is a topic for another day.
 So, let's discuss the primary causes of itching and what proper men's grooming products can do about them.

 With the easy problem out of the way, we have to come to the most common issue.
 Ingrown hairs — or razor bumps — itch like fire.
 Whoever invented the saying "ants in your pants" probably came up with it after shaving their balls.
 This issue is completely different from scruffy hair.
 The ingrown hair problem happens when you shave.

-Now, the easy way to avoid this problem is to never shave your balls, but some of us like the smooth feeling.
+The easy way to avoid this problem is never to shave your balls, but some of us like the smooth feeling.
 More importantly, a lot of women like shaved balls.
-If we have to choose between a day or two of itchiness or a lifetime without the delights of the female mouth, it's pretty easy for most guys.
+If we have to choose between a day or two of itchiness or a lifetime without the female mouth's delights, it's pretty easy for most guys.
 Thankfully, you don't have to choose.

 As for conditioning, that is extremely tricky.
 How do you condition hair that is below the surface of your skin?
-The answer is Crop Reviver.
+The answer is Crop Reviver™ toner.
 This revitalizing toner is intended to help hair stay soft even at its shortest.
 When you use the two formulas, you'll find that itchiness fades away.
-At least as far has hair re-growth is concerned, these tools will take care of you.
+At least as far as hair re-growth is concerned, these tools will take care of you.

 If you judge by symptoms alone, it is nearly impossible to tell if your itch is from the hair or damaged skin.
-They feel pretty much the same, but because the underlying cause is completely different, they don’t have identical solutions.
+They feel pretty much the same, but they don't have identical solutions because the underlying cause is completely different.
 When you shave, you do some rough things to your skin.
 You scrape away the acid barrier that protects you from a lot of bad things.
-You also cause a bunch of micro fissures in the flesh.
-The best razor in the world (we call it The Plow) won’t prevent these issues.
-It’s physically impossible to get a close shave without these two side effects.
+You also cause a bunch of micro-fissures in the flesh.

 Now, Crop Preserver and Crop Reviver both help with damaged skin.
-They have our special Active pH Control that works to restore the damaged barrier, and they work on moisture control to keep your skin from getting dry.
+They have our special fomula that works to restore the damaged barrier, and they work on moisture control to keep your skin from getting dry.
 That said, they work a whole lot better when you take an extra step before applying them.
-When you shower with Crop Cleanser, you begin healing damaged skin immediately.
-It gets your pH balance back to where it should be right away.
-It also enables you to get after any bacteria or fungi that want to hide in those micro fissures.
+When you shower with Crop Cleanser™ hair and body wash, you begin healing damaged skin almost immediately.
+It gets your levels back to where it should be.
+It also enables you to get after any bacteria or fungi that want to hide in those micro-fissures.
 Add a moisturizing element, and you can see how a shower after your shave can go a long way.

-When you use all three elements together, you'll pretty much destroy skin damage and the itch that comes with it.
+When you use all three elements together, you'll pretty much reduce skin damage and the itch that comes with it.

 Ok.
 You know what causes most of the itchiness after a bit of male grooming.
 You also know how to treat each issue.
-If we weave all of this into the context of a general manscaping routine, you'll find it very easy to prevent itchy balls.
-Really, it all comes down to hygiene.
+If we weave all of this into the context of a general male grooming routine, you'll find it very easy to help avoid itchy balls.
+It all comes down to hygiene.
 Be careful not to confuse the benefits that come from shaving with laser hair removal on your scrotum.
 The latter can have lasting results of the negative kind.
 Stick with trimming and shaving so you can have complete control of your private parts.

 The first thing you're going to do is the actual grooming.
-Trim, then shave, but both should be done on a Magic Mat.
+Trim your balls, then shave, but both should be done on a Magic Mat™ shaving mat.
 This little reminder should help you avoid some of the mess.
 After you have done your grooming, it's time for a shower.

-When you craft your manscaping around a healthy routine, you reduce the chances of having itchy balls after shaving and set yourself up for success.
+When you craft your male grooming around a healthy routine, you reduce the chances of having itchy balls after shaving and set yourself up for success.
 Going the full nine yards does so much more than give you a pretty bush.
-It amplifies your health (especially below the belt) to make you feel as amazing as you look.
-When you have the cool, free feeling of a manscaped lower body without the itch that sometimes plagues manscapers, you get the best of every world.
+It amplifies your health (especially below the waist) to make you feel as amazing as you look.
+When you have the cool, free feeling of a manscaped lower body without the itch that sometimes plagues grooming men, you get the best of every world.
 And, when you're ready to take your game even further, you'll find everything you need at Manscaped.com.
-It has more than amazing tools like the Perfect Package 2.0 and Crop Mop.
+It has more than amazing tools.
 It has knowledge.
+It has the knowledge and the best trimmer for balls.